STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Sampling-Based Model Predictive Control

 \subsubsection{Self Collision Avoidance}

-Computing self-collision between the links of the robot has previously shown to be computationally expensive, especially when we want to compute for many joint configurations~\cite{Rakita-RSS-18,danielczuk2020object}.
+Computing self-collision between the links of the robot for a large number of configurations can be computationally expensive~\cite{Rakita-RSS-18,danielczuk2020object}.
 Hence, similar to previous approaches~\cite{Rakita-RSS-18, danielczuk2020object}, we train a neural network that predicts the closest distance~\footnote{Distance is positive when two links are penetrating and negative when not colliding.} between the links of the robot given a joint configuration~($\theta$).
 One difference in our approach is the use of positional encoding~(i.e.,$[\sin(\theta),\cos(\theta)]$) as we found this to improve the accuracy of the distance prediction~\cite{mildenhall2020nerf}.
 Our network~(which we call jointNERF) has three layers with $[256,128,64]$ neurons and ReLU activations.
 We compute a cost term as shown below,